Cowboys4life/Intermediate_CAD/README.md

 ### Description:
 Designing the deck was pretty easy to do because there was steps to help me complete the deck.
 It was it a pretty quick assignment that didnt take me long to complete.
+I needed to bulid a deck for my skateboard.
+I needed to put holes in the skateboard and replicate it so there 4 on the left and right side of the deck.